 The star details on the door fronts give me heart eyes!

-Marian, aka Miss Mustard Seed specializes in milk paint and even has her very own line of paint.
-She can see beauty in the most beat up and neglected pieces.
+Marian, aka Miss Mustard Seed, specializes in milk paint and even has her very own line of paint.
+She can see the beauty in the most beat up and neglected pieces.
 Her paint treatments lean more in a shabby chic, farmhouse direction.
 I particularly love the pieces she embellishes with simple pastoral scenes like this gorgeous dresser:

-Marian’s blog is a treasure trove for anyone interested in distressed finishes, upholstery and art.
+Marian’s blog is a treasure trove for anyone interested in distressed finishes, upholstery, and art.
 Since she focuses so much on artistic expression, it is only fitting that she includes many videos for us visual learners.
 Go check it out!

 Next on my list is Salvaged Inspirations.
 Questions about glaze?
 Poly?
 Wax?
 Denise covers them all and more on her lovely blog.
-She paints over wall paper, or adds it to furniture.
+She paints over wallpaper, or adds it to furniture.
 Her blog is a treasure trove of inspiration, just as the name promises!
 Just take a look at this amazing project:

 So many cool techniques, so little time!
-Bet you won’t look at an old beat up piece the same way after you get through reading her blog!
+Bet you won’t look at an old beat-up piece the same way after you get through reading her blog!

 The Painted Hive: